 - The greater of $1,000 or $1 per square foot, not exceed $30,000 for demolition permits.

-Additionally there is Administrative Review Fee; this fee amount is based on the current City's General Fee Schedule.
+Additionally there is non-refundable Administrative Review Fee for each project; this fee amount is based on the current City's General Fee Schedule.

 For information on planning services and updated Permitting Center hours, please visit https://www.cityofpasadena.net/planning/permit-center/